-During the year the Group recognized \$325,000 (2019: \$1,049,000) in share-based compensation expenses for employees and directors.
-At 31 December 2020, there was approximately \$394,000 of unrecognized compensation cost related to unvested share-based compensation arrangements granted under the Group's share option plans.
+During the year ended 31 December 21 the Group recognized \$314,000 (2020: \$325,000) in share-based compensation expenses for employees and directors.
+At 31 December 2021, there was approximately \$423,000 of unrecognized compensation cost related to unvested share-based compensation arrangements granted under the Group's share option plans which the company expects to recognize over 2.6 years.